 Mud Volcano and its surrounding areas.

-We hadn’t heard of this until we were at the park.
-It didn’t seem to be a popular spot, but it was interesting, informative and the smell was horrendously potent.
-The landscape had changed recently due to an earthquake that exposed even more volcanic activity.
-It was a quick walk around the boardwalks to see the various cauldrons.
-In the same area, are hills in the distance that were created from magma pushing up from below.
+We hadn’t heard of the Mud Volcano until we were at the park and referring to the map.
+It didn’t seem to be a popular spot, but it was interesting and informative.
+The immediate landscape had changed due to a recent earthquake that exposed even more volcanic activity.
+Fortunately, it was a quick trip around the boardwalks to see all of the cauldrons because of the horrendous sulfuric smell.

-As previously mentioned, the day we went was relatively disappointing.
-Unlike other parts of the national park, we only saw a few bison, but no additional wildlife.
+As previously mentioned, the day we went to was relatively disappointing.
+Unlike other parts of the national park, we only saw a handful of bison and no additional wildlife.